austineamonn/SummerResearch2024/README.md

 ### [preprocessing](data_preprocessing/preprocessing.py):
 preprocess_dataset() - Takes in a synthetic dataset.
 Xp is cut out, X and Xu are converted from lists of strings to lists of numbers.
 Outputs a preprocessed dataset.

 run_RNN_models() - Takes in a preprocessed dataset.
 For each list in each column, the lists are padded so they become the same length.
 Then an RNN is run to reduce dimensionality such that each column becomes 1 dimensional.
+There are 3 RNN types (Simple, GRU, ans LSTM) and they can run with different numbers of layers (1-4).

 ```python
 from pandas import pd